wellcomecollection/archivematica-infrastructure/docs/service-architecture/how-is-our-deployment-unusual/archivematica-forks.md

 Because we only fork in a handful of places, we should be able to update to newer Archivematica versions relatively easily.

 It should be sufficient to bump the version of the Artefactual repo that we clone.

+When you bump the version, you may get errors from the `copy_overlay_files.py` script warning that there's a mismatch between upstream.
+This means that there have been changes in Archivematica that need to be mirrored to our repo.

+To fix these errors:

+1. Diff the artefactual/wellcome copies of the file, to determine what changes we've made.
+2. Copy the latest file from the artefactual repo into our codebase, replacing both the artefactual/wellcome copies of the file.
+3. Reapply any changes from the wellcome copy which you saw in step 1.